neilcochran/cross-stitch/README.md

 ### **PatternColor Schema:**

-A color represents a color used in the pattern.
+A PatternColor represents a color used in the pattern.
 The color is made up of one or more strands of [`floss`](#floss-schema).
 Each floss strand can be a different color/brand, allowing blended colors to be defined.
 ```json
 {
     "colorId": "1",